sjbennett123/polarlarp/content/past_writeups/202210/the_changed_ones/_index.md

 day: friday
 description: "A Ritual of the Bloody Fist, gifted to them by the Black Shadow, has corrupted 6 of the remaining Hoylean Wizards."
 Layout: module
+magic_items:
+  -
+    name:  Sword of Zelous Light
+    description:  A sword from a fallen Hoylean Knight, ebbing with the pain of a thousand wars fought
+    duration: 1 Year
+    effects:
+      - Purify Blood x2
+      - Poison Shield x2

 author: Chris Colland
 reviewer: Scott Bennett